JOIN NOW

 MCSO BACKGROUND CHECK FORM

-This form must be filled out and delivered to our SAR Coordinator Sgt Brian Gerkman at the Troutdale Sheriff's office by Noon Friday 9/22
+This form must be filled out and turned in at one of the orientation meetings, or delivered to our SAR Coordinator Sgt Brian Gerkman at the Troutdale Sheriff's office by Noon Friday 9/19

 234 SW Kendall Ct, Troutdale, OR 97060